 A supplier may send a proposal with alternative solutions.
 This is useful if he can deliver an expensive solution that fully meets the customer's requirements, and alternatively a much cheaper solution that formally doesn't meet all the requirements, yet might be okay.
 He may offer alternatives for several requirements or requirement areas.

 This puts a burden on the customer who has to assess all of this, maybe in different combinations.
-For this reason, some tender processes don't allow the supplier to specify alternatives.
-On the other hand it is risky.
-Section A2.3 shows a real-life example where the customer inadvertently would lose \$3 million a year because he didn't allow alternatives.
+For this reason, many tender processes don't allow the supplier to specify alternatives.